 If you would like to receive project updates and the newsletters as they are released then please follow this link to take you to a Microsoft Form where you can input your email address to join the mailing list.
 You can unsubscribe at any time by emailing the project team at: DundalkArdeeFRS@binnies.com.

-A project newsletter is now available to view from the 'news' page of the website.
-The newsletter provides information on recent activities and other relevant information.
-The newsletter has been issued out to interested parties - if you want to be added to mailing list then please see the 'Website Updates & Mailing List' heading at the bottom of the home page.
+Project newsletters are now available to view from the 'news' page of the website.
+The newsletters provides information on recent activities and other relevant information.
+The newsletters have been issued out to interested parties - if you want to be added to mailing list then please see the 'Website Updates & Mailing List' heading at the bottom of the home page.
+(News page)